-This is the 35th article in the “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.
+This is the 35th article in the award-winning “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.

 By Ray Bernard, PSP, CHS-III